Soft Phonon Charge-Density Wave Formation in the Kagome Metal KV$_3$Sb$_5$

-To directly visualize the in-plane anisotropy of phonon softening in {\KVS}, the inelastic scattering in Figs.~\ref{Figure3}(b)-(d) are integrated from -7~meV to 7~meV and the resulting $I_{\rm int}$ are compared in Fig.~\ref{Figure3}(f), after subtracting resolution-limited elastic peaks from the data.
+To directly visualize the in-plane anisotropy of \ys{the soft phonon intensity}, the inelastic scattering in Figs.~\ref{Figure3}(b)-(d) are integrated from -7~meV to 7~meV and the resulting $I_{\rm int}$ are compared in Fig.~\ref{Figure3}(f), after subtracting resolution-limited elastic peaks from the data.
 The results from $A-L$ are mirrored to $L-A$.
-Since the soft phonon mode dominates inelastic scattering in this window and phonon intensities scale as $\sim1/E_{\rm ph}$, $I_{\rm int}$ acts as a proxy for phonon softening, with softer phonons leading to larger values of $I_{\rm int}$.
-Compared to intensity at the $L$-point (${\bf Q}_{\rm CDW}$), $I_{\rm int}$ drops by $\sim30$\% for $|{\bf Q}-{\bf Q}_{\rm CDW}|=0.1~${\AA} along $L-H$, whereas it drops by $\sim3$\% for a similar displacement from ${\bf Q}_{\rm CDW}$ along $L-A$, a result of the prominent in-plane anisotropy of phonon softening.
-The highly anisotropic phonon softening will give rise to thermal diffuse scattering with a similar anisotropy, as schematically represented by the shaded ellipses in Fig.~\ref{Figure3}(a).
-While soft phonons are absent in (Cs,Rb)V$_3$Sb$_5$ \cite{Li2021a,Subires2023}, diffuse scattering with such an in-plane anisotropy is found in both CsV$_3$Sb$_5$ and RbV$_3$Sb$_5$ \cite{Subires2023}, which demonstrates that the {\AVS} compounds exhibit a common anisotropic diffuse scattering above $T_{\rm CDW}$, pointing to a common underlying CDW mechanism.
+Since the soft phonon mode dominates inelastic scattering in this window, $I_{\rm int}$ is a proxy for the intensity of soft phonons.
+Compared to intensity at the $L$-point (${\bf Q}_{\rm CDW}$), $I_{\rm int}$ drops by $\sim30$\% for $|{\bf Q}-{\bf Q}_{\rm CDW}|=0.1~${\AA} along $L-H$, whereas it drops by $\sim3$\% for \ys{a similar displacement from ${\bf Q}_{\rm CDW}$ along $L-A$}.
+The highly anisotropic \ys{intensity of soft phonons} will give rise to thermal diffuse scattering with a similar anisotropy, as schematically represented by the shaded ellipses in Fig.~\ref{Figure3}(a).
+Diffuse scattering with such an in-plane anisotropy is found in CsV$_3$Sb$_5$ and RbV$_3$Sb$_5$ \cite{Subires2023}, which demonstrates that the {\AVS} compounds exhibit a common anisotropic diffuse scattering above $T_{\rm CDW}$, pointing to a common underlying CDW mechanism.